-In our test case, we “took away” 30 assays using two strategies: (i) Remove conditions having the smallest number of replicates until the total number of assays removed equals 30. (ii) Take away assays from conditions having the most replicates first until the total number of assays removed equals 30.
+In our test case, we “took away” 60 assays from Glycine max using two strategies: (i) Remove conditions having the smallest number of replicates until the total number of assays removed equals 60, OR (ii) Take away assays from conditions having the most replicates first, until the total number of assays removed equals 60.

-If the payoff comparing the current state with the removed state is greatest in strategy (ii), then we are better off adding replicates to given conditions rather than trying new ones.
-Here were the results (we give means and standard deviations, because there are many ways to follow each strategy):…
+Our preliminary experiment showed that using a fixed number of assays to increase the number of conditions tends to give a larger payoff than using that same number of assays to increase the number of replicates of existing conditions.
+Specifically 6,764 gene pair correlations changed categories (e.g. from negative to between or from between to positive) when replicates were removed and 8,012 gene pairs changed categories when experimental conditions were removed.

-Objectives of Aim 3.
-Our objective is to provide a tool for experimentalists to suggest which group of assays to try next on some species s in order to learn as much as possible.
-If the experimentalist wants to learn about a whole group of related species, then our method will use the Neighborly Network framework to estimate the payoff for other species as well as for s itself.
+Expected Outcomes and Objectives of Aim 3.
+Our objective is to provide a tool for experimentalists to suggest which group of assays to try next on some species s, in order to learn as much as possible.
+If the experimentalist wants to learn about a whole group of related species, then our method will use the Neighborly Network framework to estimate the experimental payoff for other species, as well as for s itself.
 While our preliminary work has been concerned with expression correlation, inference of other kinds of edges (e.g. metabolic, protein-protein as discussed in Aim 2) can use the same technique.

-Expected Outcomes of Aim 3.
-Neighborly Network Inference will both infer edges and suggest experimental strategies.
-The two goals work nicely together because inference is needed to calculate the payoff of an experiment.
+Neighborly Network Inference will both infer edges Aims 1 and 2, and also suggest experimental strategies in Aim 3.
+These two goals work nicely together because inference is needed to calculate the payoff of an experiment.

-AIM 4: Inferring Promising Perturbations

-DENNIS- BEFORE I TRY TO WRITE THIS, DO YOU WANT TO DO A DRAFT?
-Gloria: ok, but phylogeny is only a part of it.

-The three aims so far have shown ways in which to infer omic scale features of a species using as few experiments as possible.
-Aims 1 and 2 tried to infer edges in one species using edges in others.
-Aim 3 tried to determine which experimental assays to do next, but still at an omic level.
-This aim asks whether we can use Neighborly Network Inference to determine which genes would be the best to perturb (over-express or knock out).
-We do this in several ways.

-Within the network for a species whether inferred from experiments on that species or neighbors, we can find genes that are hubs across one or more network types or that are connected to a target gene of interest.
-That makes direct use of above aims 1 through 3.

-Phylogeny can help us further to determine the importance of edges, thus suggesting new experimental targets.
-Suppose that all the species in a clade share an edge (expressio correlation, metabolic, or RNA-RNA) up to a certain orthology threshold.
-Such an edge may explain a lot about a whole group of species and therefore may be a particularly good target for knockout or overexpression experiments.
-If different clades have different partners for certain genes, e.g. (g1, g2) is an edge in clade c1 but (g1, g3) is not whereas the reverse is true of clade c2, then those differences might illustrate something fundamental about the different network architectures and those genes might be candidates for perturbation.

-To see whether such an approach works, we would want to show that inferences of the form “gene g1 will affect g2 in a species s” in fact hold.
-If such an inference holds with a higher likelihood when neighboring species lend evidence to the inference, then the neighborly effect is helpful.
-Need more
+POSTSCRIPT

+VISUALIZING AND INTEGRATING OUTCOMES OF NNI: As NNI will generate predictions for gene pairs that are correlated across species, we should be able to integrate results across all 21 species using a relatively simple visualization approach described below.

+Visualizing the phylogenetic placement of correlated gene pairs.
+Suppose that g1 and g2 are highly correlated across many species in a clade c, but none outside c.
+In this instance, we will “decorate” the phylogenetic tree at the basal node of c with g1 and g2, and record the number of species having a high correlation value between g1 and g2 within c.
+This will permit queries of the form: which gene pairs are highly correlated at some clade?
+For which clades does this gene pair show high correlation for at least a fraction f, of the species in that clade? [refer to Fig. 1].
+This visualization will enable a cumulative analysis of gene pair correlations across species.
+This will reveal which gene pairs are highly conserved across deep nodes of the phylogenetic tree, and which gene pair correlations are derived.
+Such information will be useful for practical purposes in inspiring experimental studies from our findings.

 TIMELINE: